Wigan is a town and metropolitan borough in Greater Manchester, England.

 They are currently run in England and Wales by the Office for National Statistics (ONS), in Northern Ireland by the Northern Ireland Statistics and Research Agency (NIRSA), and in Scotland by National Records of Scotland (NRS).

-The census data provides a detailed view of the country.
-The census data is used by the government to plan and deliver public services, develop regulations, and apportion funds.
+The census data provides a detailed view of the nation.
+The census data is used by the authorities to appropriate funds to local and regional service providers.

 The most recent UK census took place in England, Wales, and Northern Ireland on 21 March 2021.
 Scotland delayed the census to 2022 due to the pandemic.

-Statistics from the 2021 Census (for England, Wales, and Northern Ireland) will be published in summer 2022.
+The data from the 2021 Census for England, Wales, and Northern Ireland will be issued in summer 2022.

-The census prior to this was carried out in 2011.
-Data about Wigan is below.
+The census prior to this was in 2011.
+Demographic data for Wigan is below.

 2011 Census Data - Resident Population of Wigan